lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 CDA is set to "value-sent".

 Note that the field behavior differs in upstream and downstream.
-In upstream, since there is no IP forwarding between the THG and the SCHC C/D, the value is relatively constant.
+In upstream, since there is no IP forwarding between the DEV and the SCHC C/D, the value is relatively constant.
 On the other hand, the downstream value depends of Internet routing and may change more frequently.
 One solution could be to use the Direction Indicator (DI) to distinguish both directions to elide the field in the upstream direction and send the value in the downstream direction.